2027 Eclipse trip to Egypt

 Checking out from the hotel early, transfer to Cairo Airport for the flight to Luxor (flight time is approximately 1 hour).
 Upon arrival we will visit Luxor Temple, famous for being one of the best-preserved of all of the Egyptian ancient monuments.
 The temple was not built in adoration to a god or a god figure such as a king or pharaoh; rather, Luxor Temple was built in dedication to the rejuvenation of kingship.
 Many kings are believed to have been crowned at the Temple of Luxor, even Alexander the Great who claimed to be crowned at Luxor although it appears that he may have never traveled south of Memphis (modern Cairo).
 The temple contains numerous structures, statuaries, and relief carvings that are remarkably intact, making it one of the most impressive sites in all of Egypt.
 Following the temple, transfer to the hotel to check in.
 In the evening enjoy a pre-eclipse lecture and an eclipse photography workshop.
 Overnight in Luxor.

-Accomodation: Jolie Ville Luxor Hotel or similar
+Accomodation: Jolie Ville Luxor Hotel or Cruise ship (depends on your group)

 Day 4